-Fatal and serious injury pedestrian casualties have fluctuated over the measurement period, but in

-19 Includes road users in the categories: pedestrian, skateboard, and wheeled pedestrian general minor injury casualties have decreased.
+Fatal and serious injury pedestrian casualties have fluctuated over the measurement period, but in general minor injury casualties have decreased.
 In 2012 there was one pedestrian fatality, 37 serious injuries and 107 minor injuries across the region.
 There has been little progress made over the last year, so the region remains above the RLTS target of no more than 125 pedestrian casualties per annum.